Pre-Law Advisory Program

 Professor of Legal Studies

-Select majors also are eligible for the Early Law School Admission Program, with partner institutions Penn State, Duquesne University, Drexel University, and the University of Akron.
+Select majors also are eligible for the Early Law School Admission Program, with partner institutions Penn State Law, Duquesne University School of Law, Drexel University's Thomas R. Kline School of Law, and the University of Akron Law School.

 - Additional Program Details